Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/whats-new/urp-whats-new.md

 ### More optimal handling of the depth buffer with MSAA enabled

 Previously, with MSAA enabled, Unity executed an extra depth prepass to populate the depth buffer.
-In this release, Unity doesn't execute the extra depth prepass and reuses the  depth texture from the opaque pass instead.
+In this release, with MSAA enabled, Unity doesn't execute the extra depth prepass and reuses the  depth texture from the opaque pass instead (**Note**: this is valid for all but GLES3 platforms).

 ### URP 2D Renderer improvements